hanifridho62-rgb/claude-code-chive-system/README.md

 [![Architecture: Ousterhout x Cordero](https://img.shields.io/badge/Architecture-Ousterhout%20%C3%97%20Cordero-emerald.svg)](https://docs.google.com/document/d/1-isVfp1Odrqsu7_fZKWZytWdLajPvfHIsBA2JA-KjYs/edit)

 > **"Systems in production are never perfect.
 Elite software engineering is not the illusion of flawless code, but the discipline of graceful failure, blast radius containment, deterministic self-healing, and uncompromised architectural boundaries."**

+SKILL.md file must be in the top-level folder, not nested deeper.
+Currently at claude-code-chive-system-main/claude-code-chive-system-english/skill.md
+SKILL.md must start with YAML frontmatter (---)

 ---